particle-iot/docs/src/content/scaling/best-practices/device-protection.md

 ---
-title: Device protection
+title: Device Protection
 columns: two
 layout: commonTwo.hbs
-description: Device protection
+description: Device Protection
 ---

 # {{title}}

-Device protection protects your Particle devices from malicious access at the device.
-While the Particle cloud protects your devices from remote attackers, device protection can help protect against attackers who have physical access to your device.
+Device Protection protects your Particle devices from malicious access at the device.
+While the Particle cloud protects your devices from remote attackers, Device Protection can help protect against attackers who have physical access to your device.

-Device protection:
+Device Protection:

 - Prevents SWD/JTAG debugger access including flash programming and flash read-out
 - Prevents local flashing of user firmware or Device OS by USB or BLE
 - Disables control of the device locally by USB or BLE

-Additionally, the Particle Cloud will prevent flashing unauthorized firmware on protected devices, including flashing ad-hoc applications, downgrading Device OS to versions prior to 6.0, and flashing product firmware versions that are not protected, even with valid access tokens.
+Additionally, the Particle Cloud will prevent flashing unauthorized firmware on Protected Devices, including flashing ad-hoc applications, downgrading Device OS to versions prior to 6.x, and flashing product firmware versions that are not protected, even with valid access tokens.

 ## Upgrade process

-Device protection is enabled for your organization as part of your enterprise plan contract.
+Device Protection is enabled for your organization as part of your enterprise plan contract.

 {{step-diagram op="start"}}
 ```json